BestTimesToVisit.com Logo

 When is the absolute best time to visit Siena, and why?

-Beyond the Piazza del Campo and Duomo, what's a must-see hidden gem?
+Beyond the Piazza del Campo, what's a hidden gem or lesser-known spot I shouldn't miss?

-Don't miss the Complesso Museale Santa Maria della Scala.
-It's a former hospital complex directly opposite the Duomo, and its vast underground labyrinth of tunnels and ancient frescoes is absolutely fascinating.
-It offers a different perspective on Siena's history and is often surprisingly quiet compared to the main attractions.
+You absolutely must seek out the Complesso Museale Santa Maria della Scala.
+It's a former hospital complex directly opposite the Duomo, and its vast underground spaces and frescoes are absolutely breathtaking and far less crowded than the main attractions.
+It offers a fascinating glimpse into Siena's history and artistic heritage.

 How many days do you need in Siena, Italy?